-The Denver Hospice produces The Mask Project – a gallery of handcrafted clay masks by renowned artists, celebrities, sports figures, heroes and community leaders – which will be on display in the Cherry Creek Shopping Center from Monday, September 8 through Sunday, October 5, 2014.
+The Denver Hospice produces The Mask Project – a gallery of handcrafted clay masks by renowned artists, celebrities, sports figures, heroes and community leaders.

 Through the online auction of hundreds of masks and generous community sponsorships, this biennial community event raises hundreds of thousands of dollars for end-of-life care throughout the Denver area.

-More than 1 million visitors to the Cherry Creek Shopping Center will view The Mask Project.
-The online auction of masks is expected to generate hundreds of thousands of hits on The Mask Project website www.themaskproject.org
+More than 1 million visitors to the Cherry Creek Shopping Center viewed The Mask Project.
+The online auction of masks generated hundreds of thousands of hits on The Mask Project website www.themaskproject.org

 where bidding gets fierce – especially during the final days.

-The mask collection will be ready for online viewing over a four-week span from Monday, September 8 through Sunday, October 5, 2014 at www.themaskproject.org
+The mask collection was ready for online viewing over a four-week span from Monday, September 8 through Sunday, October 5, 2014 at www.themaskproject.org

 When & Where:

-The Gallery of Masks opens in the Cherry Creek Shopping Center on September 8, 2014.
+The Gallery of Masks was on display at Cherry Creek Shopping Center through Sunday, October 5, 2014.
 The Cherry Creek Shopping Center is at 3000 E. First Avenue, in the heart of Denver’s Cherry Creek neighborhood.

 The Denver Hospice produces The Mask Project in partnership with the Cherry Creek Shopping Center under the leadership of some of Denver’s leading philanthropists.